johnridesabike/coronate/README.md

 ## 🎈 Usage

-Chessahoochee works completely in your local browser.
+Coronate works completely in your local browser.
 You can run your live demo of it with the command:
 ```
 npm start
 ```